 Your Contact Lens Options

 We have many different contact lens options for patients.
-When recommending contact lenses, our eye doctor considers your lifestyle, visual needs, and eye health into consideration when recommending the appropriate contact lens option.
+When recommending contact lenses, our eye doctor considers your lifestyle, visual needs, and eye health.

 Contact lens options include the following:

 Rigid Gas Permeable Lenses

-Rigid gas permeable lenses, also known as RGP lenses, are firm or “hard” instead of soft, and made of materials that allow oxygen to flow through to the cornea, the front surface of the eye.
+Rigid gas permeable lenses, also known as RGP lenses, are firm or hard instead of soft.
+They are made of materials that allow oxygen to flow through to the cornea, the front surface of the eye.

 RGP lenses keep their shape on the eye, so they don’t move around on the eyes the way soft contact lenses do sometimes.
 RGP lenses are sometimes recommended to slow down the progression of nearsightedness in young people.

 Toric rigid gas permeable lenses are a good option for people with astigmatism because they are customized to the eye shape, so they often feel more comfortable and provide better quality vision.

 Soft Contact Lenses

 Soft contact lenses are the most common type of contact lens and are very popular.
-They are appropriate lenses to correct nearsightedness, farsightedness, and astigmatism.
+These lenses are used for correcting nearsightedness, farsightedness, and astigmatism.
 They typically feel more comfortable initially and are easier to adjust to than RGP lenses.
 There are several types of soft contact lenses to meet unique visual needs, such as astigmatism, and different wear schedules.
 Whichever type of contact lens the doctor prescribes, it is important to follow directions on how long you should wear them to avoid infection.